sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 *   **Bump allocation helps most on static messages**: For large static payloads, the optimized mode cuts allocations substantially by reusing pre-allocated chunks instead of creating thousands of short-lived heap objects.
 That reduces GC pressure and improves throughput.
 *   **Zero-copy helps when strings are part of the hot path**: When it is safe to tie decoded strings to the lifetime of the input buffer, zero-copy parsing can avoid extra string allocations.
 This is useful, but it is a trade-off, not a free lunch.
 *   **The parsing bottleneck shifts to structural layout**: With reflection and memory allocation overhead minimized, the remaining processing cost is largely dictated by Go's representation of the data.
 Flat, contiguous static structures parse extremely quickly, while `Any` and `Value` get less benefit because their runtime structure still dominates the cost.
+*   **The Complexity vs. Performance**: While Zero-Copy and monotonic bump allocation substantially reduce allocation counts on large payloads, they offer almost no benefit for small payloads.
+In fact, on small or dynamic messages, the overhead of managing allocator offsets and alignment checks can actually *hurt* performance (e.g. unmarshaling a small `Value` struct takes 1,799 ns in Default Mode vs 1,808 ns in Optimized Mode).
+Given that Default Mode yields the vast majority of the speedup with none of the API complexity or memory-pinning safety risks, it raises a serious question: is maintaining these complex allocator and zero-copy features worth the cognitive load?
+I am strongly considering dropping them entirely in future versions of `protojsonx` to keep the library simple and safe.

 ---